jottocraft/dtps/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report an issue with Project DTPS
+about: Report an issue with Power+

 ---